DWTechs/Passken-express.js/README.md

 ## Synopsis

 **[Passken-express.js](https://github.com/DWTechs/Passken-express.js)** is an open source password and JWT management library for Express.js.
-It uses @dwtechs/passken and adds Express middlewares for direct use in a node.js service.
+It uses @dwtechs/passken and adds Express middlewares to be used in a node.js service.

 - Very lightweight
 - Thoroughly tested